 While the Company may grant options to employees, officers, non-employee directors, consultants and advisors which become exercisable at different times or within different periods, the Company has generally granted options to employees, officers, consultants and advisors that are exercisable on a cumulative basis, with 25% exercisable on the first anniversary of the date of grant, and 6.25% quarterly thereafter.
 In addition, the Company has generally granted awards to non-employee directors that are exercisable on a cumulative basis, with 8.33% exercisable each quarter.
-The requisite service period is normally four years for employees and officers and three years for non-employee directors.
+Given these vesting rates, the requisite service period to achieve 100% vesting is normally four years for employees and officers and three years for non-employee directors.
 The contractual life of the options is ten years.

 The Directors' Plan provides for non-employee directors of the Company to receive option grants upon initial appointment as a director and annually thereafter in connection with the Company's annual general meeting of shareholders if they are continuing to serve as a director at such time.
-Under the Directors' Plan, the Company initially reserved 250,000 shares for such awards, subject to an annual increase through 2015 in shares available by an amount equal to the number of shares granted during the Company's prior calendar year under the Directors' Plan.
-In May 2007, the Company amended the Directors' Plan to fix the aggregate number of shares issuable upon the exercise of options issued under the Directors' Plan to an aggregate of 250,000 shares and to eliminate the annual increase in available shares.
-As of June 30, 2007, there were 26,643 options outstanding under the Directors' Plan.
+Under the Directors' Plan, the Company reserved 250,000 shares for such awards.
+As of June 30, 2008, there were 37,988 options outstanding under the Directors' Plan and 212,012 shares available for future grant under the Directors Plan.

-A summary of the Company's share option activity and related information for the year ended June 30, 2007 is as follows:
+A summary of the Company's share option activity and related information for the year ended June 30, 2008 is as follows:

-2007 Options Weighted- Average Exercise Price Weighted- Average Remaining Contractual Term (years) Aggregate Intrinsic Value Outstanding at the beginning of the period 5,796,120 \$ 10.25 Granted 1,326,306 27.42 Exercised (1,971,567) 6.95 Forfeited/cancelled (725,932) 13.97 Outstanding at the end of the period 4,424,927 \$ 16.25 8.25 \$ 97,360 Vested or expected to vest at the end of the period 4,254,991 \$ 16.10 8.23 94,249 Exercisable at the end of the period 1,158,118 \$ 10.42 7.59 \$ 32,225
+Options Weighted- Average Exercise Price Weighted- Average Remaining Contractual Term (years) Aggregate Intrinsic Value Outstanding at the beginning of the period 4,424,927 \$ 16.25 Granted 576,443 34.77 Exercised (628,188) 13.25 Forfeited/cancelled (69,575 ) 19.29 Outstanding at the end of the period 4,303,607 \$ 19.12 7.55 \$ 41,940 Vested or expected to vest at the end of the period 4,206,922 \$ 18.94 7.53 41,515 Exercisable at the end of the period 2,079,605 \$ 14.52 7.00 \$ 27,133

-VISTAPRINT LIMITED NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended June 30, 2007, 2006 and 2005 (in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended June 30, 2008, 2007 and 2006 (in thousands, except share and per share data)